jedinym/sqc-text/main.typ

 === PDBx/mmCIF Format
 The PDBx/mmCIF format was developed to address the limitations inherent in the legacy PDB format @mmcif[p.
 571].
-With ever-increasing sizes of structures it became clear that change was needed @mmcif-ecosystem[p.
+With ever-increasing sizes of structures, it became clear that change was needed @mmcif-ecosystem[p.
 3].

 The format is based on the Crystallographic Information Framework (CIF), which was adopted by the International Union of Crystallography (IUCr) in 1990.
 CIF operates under the idea that all values within an ASCII text file are assigned dictionary labels (keys).
-This concept was enabled by the use of a Dictionary Definition Language (DDL), which is a versatile language allowing for the description of dictionary data structures, controlled vocabularies, boundary
+This concept was enabled using a Dictionary Definition Language (DDL), which is a versatile language allowing for the description of dictionary data structures, controlled vocabularies, boundary
 conditions, and relationships between values @mmcif-ecosystem[p.
 2].